Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 October 2023

-My opinions on the productivity debacle were featured in this TNS post, with a rare "diagreement" with Kent Beck (though I doubt we really disagree on the fundamentals, I have nothing but respect for his awesome work).
+My opinions on the productivity debacle were featured in this TNS post, with a rare "disagreement" with Kent Beck (though I doubt we really disagree on the fundamentals, I have nothing but respect for his awesome work).

 [Read the full article on TNS](https://thenewstack.io/measuring-developer-productivity-whos-winning-the-debate/)